-(c) In the event of the accommodation being required on the date upon which it has been let to the Hirer for the purposes of a Parliamentary, County, Borough Council Election or Council Function, the Hirer shall be given notice of cancellation as soon as the Council are aware of the circumstances.
+(c) In the event of the accommodation being required on the date upon which it has been let to the Hirer for the purposes of a Parliamentary, County, Borough Council Election or Council Function, the Hirer shall be given notice of cancellation as soon as the Civic Manager are aware of the circumstances.

 (e) If the premises become unfit because of the damage or discovery of a health and safety risk.

 (f) If the Civic Manager discovers the Hirer to be unfit to organise the function for whatever reason.

 5.2 The Hirer may surrender the hiring provided that written notice is delivered to the Civic Manager prior to the function.
 The Council may at its discretion vary the sum payable to the Council under the terms of the agreement, in addition to the non-returnable deposit, upon consideration of the circumstances relating to the surrender of the hiring, and particularly the period of notice given and any subsequent re-letting of the premises.

 6. CONDUCT AND BEHAVIOUR

 6.1 The premises must be used only for the purpose for which they are let, and the Hirer shall not sublet or assign the same or any part thereof.